fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - **thank you page**: confirms the successful Authentication;
 - **error page**: displays error messages related to the Authentication process.

-Each of these pages MUST include the following recurring elements, in line with the Visual Identity of the Relying Party’s Touchpoint:
+Each of these pages MUST include the following recurring elements, in line with the Visual Identity of the Relying Party's Touchpoint:

 - a **header and/or subheader** allowing Users to navigate back to the previous page.
 - a **footer** including the privacy policy, legal notice, and accessibility statement, where required by current regulations.